thinkSRS/srsgui/docs/create-project.rst

         project.taskconfig

-A project directory has a .taskconfig configuration file and multiple Python modules in two special subdirectory: instruments and tasks.
+A project directory has a .taskconfig configuration file and multiple Python modules in two special subdirectories: ``instruments`` and ``tasks``.
-Whenever open a .taskconfig file from the SRSGUI application, Python modules in those directories will be forced to reload.
+Whenever .taskconfig file is loaded in the SRSGUI application, Python modules in those directories will be forced to reload.

-Typically, a Python interpreter loads a module when it is imported for the first time, and never check again if the module is modified.
+Typically, a Python interpreter loads a module when it is imported for the first time, and does not check again if the module has been modified.
 When you make changes to a module, save it, and run a script using it, you would not see the changes because the Python interpreter would not use the modified module, as long as the previous copy of the module is in memory.
-The Python interpreter needs to restart to take an effect of the changed modules.
+The Python interpreter needs to restart for the changed modules to take effect.

-When you open a .taskconfig file again from the ``srsgui`` application, it reloads all the Python modules in the 2 subdirectories.
+When you open (or re-open) a .taskconfig file from the ``srsgui`` application, it reloads all the Python modules in the 2 subdirectories.
-It helps when you modify and debug a module in the subdirectories.
-Instead of restart the application every time a module is changed, you can reopen the .taskconfig file to see the changes from modified modules.
+Instead of restarting the ``srsgui`` application every time a module is changed, you can reopen the .taskconfig file to see the changes from modified modules.
-If you modify a Python module other than the ones in the 2 directories with respect to the current .taskconfig file, you have to restart the ``srsgui`` application to use the modified module.
+If you modify a Python module other than those in the 2 directories with respect to the current .taskconfig file, you have to restart the ``srsgui`` application to use the modified module.

-Python does not allow to use spaces in its package and module names.
+Python does not allow use of spaces in its package and module names.
-Use underscore if you need spaces between words.
+Use underscores if you need spaces between words.

 Populating the .taskconfig file